daneroo/nx-audiobook/infra/PROGRESS.md

 - Brent Weeks - The Broken Eye
 - Brent Weeks - The Blood Mirror
 - Brent Weeks - The Burning White
-- Cal Newport - So Good They Can't Ignore You
-- Camilla Townsend - Fifth Sun: A New History of the Aztecs
-- Carlo Rovelli - Reality Is Not What It Seems: The Journey to Quantum Gravity
-- Carlo Rovelli - Seven Brief Lessons on Physics
-- Carlo Rovelli - The Order of Time
-- Charlie Jane Anders - All the Birds in the Sky
-- Chögyam Trungpa - The Myth of Freedom and the Way of Meditation
-- Chögyam Trungpa - Cutting Through Spiritual Materialism
-- Chris Miller - Chip War: The Quest to Dominate the World's Most Critical Technology
-- Christopher Hitchens - god is not Great \_ How Religion Poisons Everything
-- Cixin Liu - Death's End
-- Cixin Liu - The Dark Forest
-- Cixin Liu - The Three-Body Problem
 - Dan Ariely - The Upside of Irrationality
 - Dan Jones - Magna Carta: The Birth of Liberty
 - Dan Jones - The Plantagenets: The Warrior Kings and Queens Who Made England